aditya123473892/wagtail/Public-Wagtail-sites.md

 Using a new bullet in the "Site list" below, please give

 1. the URL of the site,
-2. who it was developed by and
+2. (optional) who it was developed by and
-3. an approximate town/country of the developer e.g, "Oxford UK", or simply "NZ" etc.
+3. (even more optional) an approximate town/country of the developer e.g, "Oxford UK", or simply "NZ" etc.

 (Obviously only add your site if you're happy for it to be listing publicly.
 If you're unhappy giving a part of this information, just provide whatever information you can.)